Published 9th Apr. 2023

 The Festival of Light is India’s biggest and most important celebration, a spectacle of flickering flames, glittering fairy lights and towns that glow with festivity.
 Diwali, known as Deepavali in most of India’s southern regions, is celebrated differently and for different reasons all over India, but generally symbolises the victory of light over darkness.
 It usually lasts for five days and takes place during the Hindu lunisolar months of Ashvin and Kartika between October and November.
 The most common custom among Hindus is to light diyas (small lamps filled with oil) to welcome the presence of Lakshmi, the goddess of wealth.
 Diwali is enjoyed with magnificence and splendour in India’s northern regions, where locals also celebrate the return of Lord Rama after 14 years of exile.
 In the south, the defeat of the demon Narakasura is commemorated, and festivities are often a little more laid back.
-If you’re travelling to India during Diwali or just want to learn more about this fabulous festival, read on to discover some of the exciting ways that locals and tourists alike celebrate Diwali in India.
+If you’re planning a trip to India during Diwali or just want to learn more about this fabulous festival, read on to discover some of the exciting ways that locals and tourists alike celebrate Diwali in India.

 To spend Diwali in Jaisalmer is to let The Golden City speak to all your senses.
 Jaisalmer got its nickname from the yellow sandstone used in the fort and the town below that gives this city a glowing golden hue.
 During Diwali, this effect is intensified thanks to the countless lanterns and bonfires lit to celebrate the Festival of Light.
 But Jaisalmer’s draw as a Diwali destination doesn’t stop here.
 In the evening, a parade weaves its way through the city’s narrow streets, a spectacle of camels, confetti and joyous dancing in which everyone participates.
 The air is alive with music and the vibrant colours worn by Jaisalmer’s revellers are the finishing touch on the city’s festivities.